 One of the most important steps for international students considering a degree in business is to choose the right school.
 Just about every college and university in America features some sort of business program, so narrowing down your choices can be a difficult task.
 There are so many things to factor in that it may seem overwhelming.
 Are you looking for a smaller school?
 Are you concerned with location?
 Is there a particular professor you want to study with?
 What kind of business are you looking to study?

-These are great questions that definitely need to be tackled when listing out your preferred schools.
-One place to start is by looking at lists of the best business schools.
+These are important questions to answer when listing out your preferred schools.
+To help start your list, try looking at lists of the best business schools.
 U.S. News and World Report magazine ranks the top schools to study business every year:

 Massachusetts Institute of Technology